stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * Improving SEO features.
 * Developing and testing Wistiti in the real world, using it on new adequate projects.

 Web developers, all suggestions are welcome !
+Feel free to contribute here to Wistiti !

 ## Changelog